johnseth97/gh-dash.nvim/README.md

   },
 }
 ```

-- If you are not using Lazy, I assume you can figure out how to install the plugin yourself by cloning the repo.
+- If you are not using Lazy, I assume you can figure out how to clone the repo.

-### Usage:
+### Usage

 - Call `:GHDash` (or `:GHDashToggle`) to open or close the gh-dash popup.
 -- Map your own keybindings via the `keymaps.toggle` setting.
 - Add the following code to show presence of backgrounded gh-dash window in lualine:

 ```lua
 require('gh-dash').status() -- drop in to your lualine sections
 ```